jbellsey/redux-model-utils/docs/example.md

     render() {
         // the props are created by the connect() call below.
-        // they are mapped from the selectors above. let {waiting, location} = this.props,
+        // they are calculated from the model's selectors let {waiting, location} = this.props,
             spinner = waiting ? <Spinner /> : null,
             output  = <LocationDisplay location={location} />;